As an intelligent parent or guardian, you are always willing to improve your parenting skills.

 But, how do you think a child who goes to bed at the same time each night feels?

-Over time, they will learn that time before bedtime is meant for winding down.
+Over time, he learns that time before bedtime is meant for winding down.

 This eventually results in understanding how to use time wisely and not get wrapped up with any frivolities.